-Merchandise vendors will be exempt from a Direct Seller Permit when part of a special event; however, the organizer must list all vendors on their application and assure each holds a valid Wisconsin Seller's Permit, if necessary.
+Merchandise vendors will be exempt from a Direct Seller Permit when vending on the grounds of a permitted special event (not including parade routes); however, the organizer must list all vendors on their application and assure each holds a valid Wisconsin Seller's Permit, if necessary.
 Merchandise vendors are currently exempt when participating in festivals.

-Food vendors will be exempt from an Outdoor Food Stand/Mobile Food Unit License when part of a special event; however, the organizer must list all vendors on their application and assure each holds a valid food-related permit issued by La Crosse County or State of Wisconsin and a Wisconsin Seller's Permit, if necessary.
+Food vendors will be exempt from an Outdoor Food Stand/Mobile Food Unit License when vending on the grounds of a permitted special event (not including parade routes); however, the organizer must list all vendors on their application and assure each holds a valid food-related permit issued by La Crosse County or State of Wisconsin and a Wisconsin Seller's Permit, if necessary.
 Food vendors are currently exempt when participating in festivals.

-Fire Prevention will perform inspections of all vendors when conducting their inspection of the event premises.
+Fire Prevention will perform inspections of all vendors when conducting their event inspection.